Triangle Borea BR03 Bookshelf Speaker Review

 The Triangle Borea BR03 is a highly impressive little loudspeaker for the money.
 I was never expecting the last word in detail, definition and soundstaging – yet still it managed to impress with its musicality.
 For those taking their first tentative steps into the oft-confusing world of hi-fi, it’s a pretty special sound.
 And if you’re only used to Bluetooth speakers, then this baby box will blow your mind.

 It is strongest with contemporary music, likely because this is what it has been voiced for – with its punchy bass, crisp midband and sparkly treble.
 Yet still it is lots of fun with classic rock and jazz – so I wasn’t exactly pining to plug more talented and spendy speakers back in.
-Overall then, here’s a serious small speaker in the sub-£500 market.
+Overall then, here’s a serious small speaker in the sub-US$1,000 market.
 It looks stylish, sounds great and has a certain charm that you never tire of.
-That’s why it gets a gong – making it one of the least expensive recipients of the coveted StereoNET Applause Award around.

 JOIN IN THE DISCUSSION